weygoldt/labstarter/1_setup.md

 ```sh
 pyenv versions
 ```

+> NOTE: Most machines in our lab currently use `pyenv`, but some people are gradually moving to `uv`, as it is faster.
+If you want to use `uv` instead, follow the instructions
+> [here](https://docs.astral.sh/uv/installation.html).
+You can use `uv` and `pyenv` together, but it is not recommended.
+If you want to use `uv`, you should remove `pyenv` first.

 ## Virtual Environments: Why and How to Use Them
 Virtual environments isolate dependencies for different projects, preventing